"tangles of guitar, knots of singing, threads of beat and thump make a rope fit for hauling the heavy machinery of your day"

 And he said, “Why don’t you hold your breath?”

-And I puffed out my cheeks like Lois Armstrong and
+And I puffed out my cheeks like Lois

 Let him see it and held it for as long as I could